Kelowna Youth Water Polo Builds Community and Confidence at Coquitlam Tournament

 The weekend-long event ran from early morning to evening and gave many Kelowna athletes their first experience in a formal tournament setting.
 The atmosphere balanced competitive intensity with a strong emphasis on learning, teamwork, and respect — both in and out of the pool.

 Girls played a particularly visible and confident role in the co-ed divisions throughout the weekend.
-Parent Laura Brasnett praised the strength, skill, and grit on display, noting that water polo helps girls build confidence, strategy, and lasting friendships across the province, with athletes supporting one another regardless of team colours.
+Parent Laura Brasnett praised the strength, skill, and grit on display, noting that water polo helps girls build confidence, strategic thinking, and lasting friendships across the province, with athletes supporting one another regardless of team colours.
+Other parents echoed this sentiment, highlighting the club’s emphasis on inclusivity, resilience, and teamwork as values that extend well beyond sport.

 The 18U team, coached by Riley Bennett with support from Kristin Smart, brought together experienced players and first-time tournament athletes.
-One highlight came from Arne Stock, who scored goals in his first-ever tournament — a milestone that reflected both individual growth and team support.
+One highlight came from Arne Stock, who scored goals in his first-ever tournament — a milestone reflecting both individual growth and strong team support.
+Families who have been part of the program for several years remarked on how far the club has come, from once combining rosters to now fielding full teams capable of winning games or competing right down to the final point.

 At the 12U, 14U, and 16U levels, coaches prioritised foundational skills, confidence-building, and positive competition.
+Fourteen-and-under athlete Hunter summed up the experience by saying the weekend was exciting and that he and his teammates played really well together.
 Families also played an important role, staying in contact as they travelled over the Coquihalla Highway at different times and offering reassurance during winter driving conditions.

 Team dinners further strengthened bonds within the program.
 The 12U, 14U, and 16U teams shared a junior team dinner, giving younger athletes space to relax and connect, while a separate dinner for the 18U players and coaches supported leadership, reflection, and mentorship.

-As Kelowna’s water polo program continues to grow, weekends like this highlight a strong pathway from Splashball through to senior youth competition, grounded in development, sportsmanship, and a sense of belonging.
+As Kelowna’s water polo program continues to grow, weekends like this highlight a strong pathway from Splashball through to senior youth competition, grounded in skill development, sportsmanship, and a sense of belonging.
+Families consistently point to the club’s focus on developing not only water polo skills, but also lifelong qualities such as teamwork, confidence, empathy, and resilience.

 For those interested in joining the sport, Kelowna Water Polo Club will host free “Try Water Polo” sessions on December 6 and 7, giving athletes the opportunity to experience water polo before the start of the Winter 2026 season.
 More information is available at kelownawaterpolo.ca/try-out-event .